+19.3 1.0\ Lowest: Greenwich Village and Soho

-^{}Interpret estimate with caution due to small number of events.
+\Interpret estimate with caution due to small number of events.
 Source: NYC DOHMH, Bureau of Vital Statistics, 2013-2015

+NYC

-Childhood obesity One out of five Central Harlem children in grades K through 8 has obesity.
-This is similar to the citywide rate.
+Childhood obesity A quarter of Morrisania and Crotona children in grades K through 8 have obesity.
+This is higher than the citywide rate of one in five.
 CHILDHOOD OBESITY (percent of public school children in grades K through 8)